Jatandeep/Thesis/README.md

 ## Comparison with LEFM analytical results ##
 Mode I fracture condition is implemented and it is shown that our phase field model gives correct results for the case of LEFM also by showing that the crack initiation occurs when K<sub>I</sub> (Stress Intensity Factor) becomes equal to K<sub>IC</sub> (Fracture Toughness).
-We can observe a sudden change in curves of fracture energy, elastic energy and force on top boundary at the point where crack initiation occurs.
+We can observe a sudden increase in the curve of fracture energy and a drop in curves of elastic energy and force on top boundary at the point where crack initiation occurs.
 This point is significantly close to the theoretical point where K<sub>I</sub> becomes equal to K<sub>IC</sub>.
 <p align="center">
     <img src="doc/Images_readme/lefm.png" >
 </p>